-- 9.1 Following agreement of the proposal there will need to be a more detailed costing undertaken once a host authority is known; detailed job descriptions formulated and the appropriate manager and deputy appointed. - 9.2 Thus there needs to be a decision based on the factors highlighted in this outline case before we can proceed further (or any further work defined in order to come to a decision). - 9.3 The following timeline is proposed -
+- 9.1 Following agreement of the proposal there will need to be a more detailed costing undertaken once a host authority is known; detailed job descriptions formulated and the appropriate manager and deputy appointed. - 9.2 Thus there needs to be a decision based on the factors highlighted in this outline case before we can proceed further (or any further work defined in order to come to a decision).

-Commencement of briefing and consultation of staff on the business case and proposals.
-February 2013 Each Council to nominate to an Implementation Team.
-February 2013 Councils agree to join a regional service.
-End of March 2013 Appoint a project manager to deliver the project.
-End of March 2013 Appoint Regional Manager and Deputy.
-June/July 2013 Notice of Transfer.
-End of July 2013 Creation of operational structure, operating processes, development of the detailed budget and identification of accommodation.
-September 2013 Development of Service Level Agreement and Partnership agreement.
-September 2013 New service operational.
+Commencement of briefing and February 2013

+consultation of staff on the

+business case and proposals.

+Each Council to nominate to an February 2013

+Implementation Team.

+Councils agree to join a regional End of March 2013

+service.

+Appoint a project manager to End of March 2013

+deliver the project.

+Appoint Regional Manager and June/July 2013

+Deputy.

+Notice of Transfer.
+End of July 2013

+Creation of operational September 2013

+structure, operating processes,

+development of the detailed

+budget and identification of

+accommodation.

+Development of Service Level September 2013

+Agreement and Partnership

+agreement.

+New service operational.
 October 2013